Social contagion and asset prices: Reddit's self-organised bull runs: Data appendix

-\subsection{Sentiment Modeling in WSB Posts}
+\subsection{Sentiment modeling in WSB posts}

-In order to thoroughly understand the social dynamics of asset discussions, it is not sufficient to simply identify what assets are being discussed; it is important to understand what is being said about them.
 Our goal, with regards to the text data in WSB, is to gauge whether discussions on certain assets express an expectation for their future price to rise, the `bullish' case, to fall, the `bearish' case, or to remain unpredictable, the `neutral' case.

-A series of studies link sentiment, measured through diverse approaches, to stock market performance \citep{garcia2013sentiment,tetlock2007giving,bollen2011twitter}. \citet{gentzkow2019text} offer a thorough review.
-Many of these works use lexicon approaches, whereby documents are scored based on the prevalence of words associated with a certain sentiment.
-Recently, machine learning has offered alternative, powerful tools, such as Google's Bidirectional Encoder Representations from Transformers (BERT) algorithm \citep{devlin2018bert}.
-The BERT algorithm trains a final layer of nodes in a neural network from a pre-trained classifier on labelled data.
-The classifier itself is a neural net, pre-trained by Google on a corpus of Wikipedia entries to i) predict the probability distribution of words appearing in a given sentence (Masked Language Modeling), and ii) predict the relationship between sentences (Next Sentence Prediction).
-BERT has further been modified through pre-training on a financial text corpus to produce FinBERT \citep{araci2019finbert}.

 Among other alternatives, we pursued a supervised-learning approach to identify the sentiment expressed about an asset within a WSB submission.
 This required a training dataset, for which we manually labelled 4,932 random submissions with unique ticker mentions as either `bullish', `bearish' or `neutral' with respect to the authors' expressed expectations for the future price.
-We used the FinBERT algorithm for labeling.
+We used the FinBERT algorithm for labeling \citep{araci2019finbert} - a financially oriented modification of Google's Bidirectional Encoder Representations from Transformers (BERT) algorithm \citep{devlin2018bert}.
 Work not shown here implements an alternative regression-based approach as a robustness check, but FinBERT performs better out-of-sample.

 We trained FinBERT on 75\% of the labelled data, and used the remaining 25\% for validation and the test set.
 Table \ref{tab:finbert} plots the out-of-sample confusion matrix.
 For the out-of-sample test, we train FinBERT on 75\% of the available data and use 15\% for validation; we then compute what the algorithm predicts for the remaining 10\% of data.
 We achieve 70\% accuracy on the test set.
 This is better than a LASSO regression's accuracy, which was implemented separately and is not cover here.